MthwBrwn/data_structures_and_algorithms/README.md

 * stacks
     This application sets up a methods on the Stack data structure.
 Methods include length, peek , pop, push.
 The class will accept an iterable as an argument

+## queue with stacks
+This application sets up a pseudoqueue object that acts like a queue using two stacks